 - understand the characteristics of an outstanding physical education lesson;

-- know and be able to engage with the process of being an activator of learning;
+- know and be able to engage in the process of being an activator of learning;

 - develop the capabilities to engage in self-directed continuous professional development (CPD) using a range of digital tools.